 The scar is about 4cm long for implants up to 260 cc and 4.5-5cm long for implants over 320cc.

-The periareolar incision may leave a more noticeable scar, will cut breast ducts and may affect breast feeding, is more likely to affect nipple sensation and may lead to a higher capsular contracture rate because of bacteria within the ducts.
+I do not use the periareolar incision which may leave a more noticeable scar, will cut breast ducts and may affect breast feeding, is more likely to affect nipple sensation and may lead to a higher capsular contracture rate because of bacteria within the ducts.

-The axillary (armpit) incision can only be used for implants being placed beneath the pectoralis muscle.
+I also do not usually use the axillary (armpit) incision which can only be used for implants being placed beneath the pectoralis muscle.
 The visualization of the lower part of the pocket is more difficult and muscle fibre release and control of bleeding can be more difficult with this approach.
 The scar may be visible when wearing sleeveless dresses.

 Under or over the muscle

-This decision is based on a careful assessment of the overlying soft tissue, the shape of the chest cage, dimensions of the implant, possible future weight changes and the patients occupation.
+This decision is based on a careful assessment of the overlying soft tissue, the shape of the chest cage, dimensions of the implant, possible future weight changes and the person’s occupation.